 1. Lonnie Johnson, Kentucky: Gotcha! (the hype for him is seriously out of control though!)

 Murphy is exceptional in off coverage.
 His change of direction skills, closing burst and instincts make him a ball hawk when he has eyes on the quarterback.
-That said, he won’t thrive in press man, but showed that he can play it at a more than functional level.
+He won’t thrive in press man, but showed that he can play it at a more than functional level.

 I believe that Murphy can plug right in and be a number 1 option in zone heavy scheme.
 His skill set might not be as coveted in today’s NFL (because he is not a press man specialist) but it’s still valuable.